soh-123/Debial-contribution-task/readme.md

    python debian_news_scraper.py
    ```

-5. After running the script, a file named `debian_news.md` will be generated in the project directory containing the latest Debian news in Markdown format.
+5. After running the script, a file will be generated in the project directory containing Debian web content in Markdown format.

 ### Dependencies